lookit/lookit-docs/docs/source/tutorial-second-study.rst

             }
         }

-Save your JSON and take a look at the preview.
+Save your protocol and take a look at the preview.
 You should see a simple form with two questions and some intro text, and (since nothing's required) you should be able to proceed even if you don't answer the questions.

 You don't need to understand all the syntax above - but even if it looks pretty opaque, you can probably see the basic structure.
 There are two questions Q1 and Q2 defined in "properties," with some corresponding additional information under "options."
 Each one has some actual question text (the "title"), some options from 0 to 6, and will be shown as radio buttons.